 8.7 Detected Device

 Use this screen to view information about surrounding APs which you could mark as Rogue or Friendly.
 Click Monitor > Wireless > Detected Device to access this screen.
-Not all Zyxel Devices support monitor mode (see Section 1.4 on page 18).
-For more information about Rogue APs, see Section 10.3 on page 79.
+For more information about Rogue APs, see Section 10.3 on page 85.